aionescu/talks/slides/Slides.md

   --             ^^^^^^
   ```
 * That's fine!
 (Thanks laziness!)
-  * Tough to do in strict languages
+  * Tricky to do in strict languages
-  * Simulated with mutability or fixpoints
+  * Simulated with mutability or explicit laziness
-  * *Especially* tough in Elm

 ---